Author: Cheridan Douglas

 Book Club: “Women in White Coats” by Olivia Campbell

 All readers are welcome to join our informal monthly book club meeting.
 This month’s book suggestion is “Women in White Coats” by Olivia Campbell, but you do not have to read the book to come to the meeting.
-Please email us at lislefreelibrary@gmail.com if you
+Please email us at lislefreelibrary@gmail.com if you would like to attend virtually.
+Copies available at the circulation desk.

 Book Club: “Damsel” by Elana K. Arnold